storybookjs/react-native/.github/ISSUE_TEMPLATE.md

 ### Who to contact

 _Add yourself or someone who is familiar with the code changes and requirements.
 This person(s) should be able to review the completed code._
-[//]: # (End work issue - please tag this issue with the correct status and type labels)
+End work issue - please tag this issue with the correct status and type labels